 4. Arkansas Gun Bill of Sale

 In Arkansas, a firearm permit is not required nor is the registration of firearms.
 That said, you do not have to submit a bill of sale to the state after a sales transaction involving a handgun or shotgun.
-However, you may want to keep a copy in your records as it may come in handy in the future.
-You may draft your own or use a sample that can be found online.
-Regardless of which you choose, every bill of sale should contain the following:
+However, you may want to keep a firearm bill of sale in your records as it may come in handy in the future.
+Every gun bill of sale should contain the following:

 - The buyer’s and seller’s names, contact information, and signatures